allen-ball/allen-ball.github.io/docs/_posts/2018-08-22-aws-user-data-script.md

 permalink: article/2018-08-22-aws-user-data-script
 ---

-Creators of Amazon Elastic Compute Cloud (EC2) instances may stuff a script into the "user data" which will be executed on the instance's initial boot.
-This script may be useful to mount Elastic Block Store (EBS) volumes as file systems since those volumes cannot be attached to the instance until *after* the instance has been created and started.
+Creators of [Amazon Elastic Compute Cloud (EC2)][EC2] instances may stuff a script into the "user data" which will be executed on the instance's initial boot.
+This script may be useful to mount [Elastic Block Store (EBS)][EBS] volumes as file systems since those volumes cannot be attached to the instance until *after* the instance has been created and started.

 This article presents a script which leverages the functions provided in the `aws.rc` script described in a previous